tl2624/matching-guide/README.md

 Assistant Professor, Marxe School of Public and International Affairs, Baruch College, City University of New York (CUNY)
 and
 **Luke W. Miratrix**
-Professor of Education at Harvard Graduate School of Education, Harvard University
+Professor of Education, Harvard Graduate School of Education, Harvard University

 ---